 Once inside the furnace, vacuum out the area where the burners sit to remove any debris.
 Next, remove the burners and inspect them.
 Most importantly, inspect the front of the burners where the flame comes out.
 Brush them down with a brass wire brush to remove any buildup.

-While working on your burners, take note of the igniter.
-The igniter is identified by the two wires connected to it.
-It is best to leave the igniter alone, especially if it is a hot surface igniter.
-A hot surface igniter is fragile and will break into pieces if it is hit or mishandled.
-If your igniter is not working, then it is best to just replace it rather than attempting to clean or troubleshoot it.
+While working on your burners, take note of the ignitor.
+The ignitor is identified by the two wires connected to it.
+It is best to leave the ignitor alone, especially if it is a hot surface ignitor.
+A hot surface ignitor is fragile and will break into pieces if it is hit or mishandled.
+If your ignitor is not working, then it is best to just replace it rather than attempt to clean or troubleshoot it.